GeoscienceAustralia/PyRate/docs/usage.rst

         20160415_header

-``cohfilelist``: this is the list which contains the pool of available coherence files (used in optional coherence masking).
+``cohfilelist``: this is the list which contains the pool of available coherence files (used during optional coherence masking).

 .. note::

-    Coherence filenames must contain an epoch pair.
-The epoch pair must be in the format ``XXXXXXX-YYYYYYYY``.
+    Coherence filenames must contain a pair of epochs.
+The epoch pair must be in the format ``YYYYMMDD-YYYYMMDD``.

     Example of a coherence file list:
     ::